anurag26311/network_anomally/README.md

 <img src="images/in_excel.jpg" style="zoom:30%;" />

 Apparently, these missing values are concentrated in a certain region.
-More specifically, for this cell, it seems that it does not contain certain KPIs.
-In the next step, we can consider processing the data of different cells separately.
+More specifically, for this network segment, it seems that it does not contain certain traffic metrics.
+In the next step, we can consider processing the data of different nodes separately.

 > Viewing data in Excel is a very simple way (so simple that it is sometimes overlooked) to provide some information in a very visual way

 Then we'll look into the data distribution :